gl-inet/docs/docs/dev/uboot.md

 -----------
 Uboot (universial bootloader) is the bootloader we used on our boards and routers to start OpenWrt Linux.
 The bootloader heavily depends on the hardware so almost every device requires a different bootloader.

-To use the bootloader, you have to <a href='http://www.gl-inet.com/docs/diy/serial/'>connect a UART serial connector</a> to your device.
+To use the bootloader, you have to [connect a UART serial connector](/dev/serial/) to your device.

 Taking our Atheros 9331 boards for example, when powered up, uboot will output the following text:
 ```